elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Add Gatekeeper PSPs for Fluentd and OpenSearch
 - Add Gatekeeper PSPs for Kured.
 - Add Gatekeeper PSPs for Harbor
+- Add PrometheusRule a to alert on failed pipelines.

 ### Fixed